brannigans1aw/finance/README.md

 ## Goals

-We want to apply the techniques and goals of the Sunlight Foundation and Follow the Money to DC politics.
-We will track contributions and expenditures for all candidates running for DC public office.
+This project embraces the goals and techniques of the Sunlight Foundation and Follow the Money, and it aims to applly them to DC politics.
+It will track contributions and expenditures for all candidates running for DC public office.
 We plan to start small and grow organically as through projects that interest collaborators.

 ## Design

-We will try to separate apps, so  that each part does one specific action and no more.
+Our approach will try to separate apps, so that each part does one specific action and no more.
 The apps should then chain together to get the results we want.

 ## Parts